Corporate Governance Report

 The Board of Directors of the Company has confirmed that directors with diverse knowledge and experience have been elected and the composition is well balanced; all directors, upon sharing the roles and responsibilities of the Board of Directors, have successfully fulfilled both decision-making and supervising functions while taking advantage of the perspective of independent outside directors; and thus the effectiveness of the Board of Directors as a whole has been mostly assured.

-“Enhancement of discussions regarding medium-to long-term management issues”
+- 1. “Enhancement of discussions regarding medium-to long-term management issues and strengthening external communications”

-• Further enhancement of discussions regarding various medium- to long-term management issues and providing value to stakeholders
+- Further enhancement of discussions regarding medium- to long-term management issues for enhancing corporate value

 By implementing necessary measures to ensure the sustainable growth of the Group and further increase its corporate value in the medium- to long-term, our Group will strive to enhance the effectiveness of its corporate governance structure.